Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Meet young Obama one episode, then head back to the Wild West (with Jonah Hex!) the next.

-Stream It On: Netflix, The CW app
+How to watch: Netflix, The CW app

 This is a time travel story that starts in the past then goes way further back, but it’s one heck of a lovely and compelling tale.